 Horace Henderson’s upward modulating fanfare, which is the springboard for James’s second solo, is masterful: first the unison trumpets play an upward figure, then the other instruments join them providing some harmony in a lower register, then James’s trumpet emerges, like a rocket, from this sonic mix, to play a smoking sixteen bars of jazz.
 The intensity of Harry’s rhythm (and his popping high notes) against the rocking back-beats Krupa lays down behind him generate plenty of excitement, and create the climax of this hurtling performance.

 After James’s solo, the band plays the remainder of the arrangement in perfect, exuberant co-ordination with apparent casual ease.
 I use the word “apparent” because playing with this level of unity and swing is anything but easy.
 But we must remember that this band was playing together from four to eight hours a day, seven days a week for months on end.
 That, the great musical talent of its members, inspiration, and firm leadership from BG are why this band was such a superlative performance machine.

-A photo of a part of the Benny Goodman band in action, 1937 or early 1938.
+A photo of a part of the Benny Goodman band in action, probably in the first half of 1937.
 L-R: Ziggy Elman, Chris Griffin, Harry James, Gene Krupa and Harry Goodman.

 “Big John Special”